-The next accusation rolled out within a shortly after his acquittal, complete with another frivolous request for a protection order, and the process was repeated.
+The next accusation rolled out shortly after his acquittal, complete with another frivolous request for a protection order, and the process was repeated.
 At the same time, Amy began hitting Rodger with an onslaught of family court paperwork, filing motions related to their custody arrangement, her child support obligation, and demands that Rodger submit to drug and psychological testing, all the while refusing to comply with orders the court had given her in the original custody hearing.

 A pattern of abuse

 After these first accusations failed to get Amy what she wanted, she changed tactics.
 She would go to the county courthouse first, using false claims of stalking and assault to obtain another emergency Civil Protection Order.
 A hearing would be set for a date within 30 days to determine whether the order was merited.
 This hearing would carry two possibilities: either the order would be dropped, or it would be upheld.
 If the order was dropped, the charge of violating it would also be dropped.
 If upheld, it would be in effect for 5 years, and Rodger would face limitations and penalties, including the permanent loss of his legal right to keep and bear arms.
 Any contact he had with Amy after that, even if it was accidental, could result in his being sent to jail.

 After requesting the order, Amy would wait until she was informed that the order had been served, and within a day or two, she would accuse Rodger of violating it.
 Each time, officers would arrive at Rodger’s home and take him into custody without reading him his rights.
 They informed him that they could do this because he was not under arrest – merely “going in for questioning.”